Kenya Wildlife Safari with NOC Global Education13 days

-- U.S. and Canadian passport holders must obtain a visa in advance in order to enter Tanzania on the tour extension.
+- U.S. and Canadian passport holders must obtain a visa in order to enter Tanzania on the tour extension.
+While it is possible to obtain a visa at the border, we strongly recommend purchasing your visa in advance as wait times upon arrival can exceed 2 hours.
 You may submit a request for a paper visa by visiting your local embassy.
 You can also purchase your visa in advance by using a visa provider, such as our partner VisaCentral.
-You will need to have your receipt with you upon arrival in Tanzania.
+You will need to have your visa receipt with you upon arrival in Tanzania.

 - If you are not a U.S. or Canadian citizen, you must contact each destination country’s consulate for your specific entry requirements.

 - You will walk for about 45 minutes daily across mostly flat terrain, including some paved roads, unpaved trails, and dirt paths.

 - Travelers should be healthy enough to participate in all included walks without assistance.